English-language editions of The Hobbit: Collation

 Signature marks change on the 10th impression: [A*] at the bottom of the Table of Contents; [B] at bottom left of page 33 etc. These signature marks remain unchanged through the 14th impression.

 Paper

-Paper weight varies from printing to printing.
+Paper weight, measured as thickness, varies from printing to printing.
 Generally the earlier impressions are thinner than the later.
 Measurements exclude the binding and end papers; they start from the half-title page and extend to the last story page.
 The leaves should be pressed tightly when measuring.
 Measurements are rounded to the nearest half millimeter.

 Binding

 The 5th through 14th impressions come in a variety of colors.
 Generally all the books from one printing are bound in the same color, but exceptions may have been found, perhaps when bindings intended for one printing were left over and found use at the beginning of the next printing.
 Hence the color of the covers cannot conclusively identify a book.

 Advertisements

 Commencing with the 7th impression, the final page of the story advertises The Lord of the Rings.
 The distance between the advertisement and the main body of the text varies from impression to impression.
 Here the distance is measured from the baseline of the last line of the story's text down to the baseline of the first line of the advertisement.